-Of the overall 49% reduction target of 48,7 Mt CO2-reduction compared to 1990 levels, the Dutch power and industry sectors have the largest reduction targets, i.e. 20,2 Mt CO2 and 14,3 Mt CO2 respectively.
+Of the overall 49% reduction target of 48,7 Mt CO2-reduction compared to 1990 levels, the Dutch power and industry sectors have the largest reduction targets, i.e. 20,2 Mt CO2 and 14,3 Mt CO2 respectively.2

-Regarding the Dutch industry and power sectors, the general agreement on the national climate plan acknowledges that the rules for these sectors do not stop at the border and that cooperation with neighbouring countries is important, for example with Germany (see figure 1 below).
+With regard to the Dutch industry and power sectors, the general agreement on the national climate plan acknowledges that the rules for these sectors do not stop at the border and that cooperation with neighboring countries is important, for example with Germany (see figure 1 below).

-Figure 1: Dutch-German electricity exchange 2018.
-Source: Fraunhofer, 21 September 2018.
+Figure 1: Dutch-German electricity exchange 2018 (Source: Fraunhofer, 21 September 2018).

 In making the international competitive and energy-intensive Dutch industry sector more sustainable, the climate agreement also recognizes making use of European and international frameworks.
-In developing further policy instruments for sustainable industry operations, the agreement speaks of expanding on "clear carbon accounting principles and monitoring according to established and accepted rules".
-Both sectors are covered in the EU Emissions Trading System (EU ETS).
-The ETS, which covers around 45% of the EU's GHG, is the cornerstone of the EU's policy geared towards reducing climate change.
+In developing further policy instruments for sustainable industry operations, the agreement speaks of expanding on "clear carbon accounting principles and monitoring according to established and accepted rules".3 Both sectors are covered in the EU emissions trading system (EU ETS).4 The ETS, which covers around 45% of the EU's GHG, is the cornerstone of the EU's policy to combat climate change.
 Electricity accounts for over 50 percent of EU ETS emissions.

 In order to make optimal use of European and international frameworks and establishing a level playing field for effective national and international climate action.
-This paper argues that Dutch support is necessary in firstly; engaging effective carbon pricing, and secondly; promoting European efforts to establish a singular approach in climate-related financial disclosures.
+This paper argues that Dutch support is necessary in firstly, engaging effective carbon pricing and secondly, promoting efforts to establish a singular approach in climate-related financial disclosures.